vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 If this generates a folder with `casenum_ID` and sub-folder `all_tclfiles` (within `casenum_ID`) which contain a number of `tcl` files, you are all set.
-Here, *ID* refers to an integer value given as input (see PRIG Keywords).
+Here, *ID* refers to an integer value given as input (see SPRInG Keywords).

-Several things can go wrong including compiler compatibilities and incompatible input constraints (see PRIG Keywords).
+Several things can go wrong including compiler compatibilities and incompatible input constraints (see SPRInG Keywords).
 If you find an error, please report to [Vaidyanathan M. Sethuraman](v0e@ornl.gov).

-## Combining PRIG with LigninBuilder to Generate Structures
+## Combining SPRInG with LigninBuilder to Generate Structures

-   Outputs from PRIG can be directly fed into LigninBuilder to generate the input structure for `GROMACS` using the following three steps.
+   Outputs from SPRInG can be directly fed into LigninBuilder to generate the input structure for `GROMACS` using the following three steps.
 Make sure to follow the order.

-   1.  *Step 1*: If PRIG ran correctly, users should see a folder `casenum_ID`, where `ID` is an integer value given as input to PRIG (see PRIG Keywords).
+   1.  *Step 1*: If SPRInG ran correctly, users should see a folder `casenum_ID`, where `ID` is an integer value given as input to SPRInG (see SPRInG Keywords).
 Navigate to this directory using

        ```
        cd <casenum_ID>
        ```

-       Within this directory, the inputs given to PRIG, topology inputs and a folder `all_tclfiles` should be present.
+       Within this directory, the inputs given to SPRInG, topology inputs and a folder `all_tclfiles` should be present.
 Navigate to `all_tclfiles` using